yudinm/policy/privacy.md

 <p>Cards For Kids ("us", "we", or "our") operates the Cards For Kids mobile application (the "Service").</p>

-<p>This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our Service and the choices you have associated with that data.
-Our Privacy Policy for Cards For Kids is based on the <a href="https://www.freeprivacypolicy.com/blog/sample-privacy-policy-template/">Free Privacy Policy Template Website</a>.</p>
+<p>This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our Service and the choices you have associated with that data. </p>

 <p>We use your data to provide and improve the Service.
 By using the Service, you agree to the collection and use of information in accordance with this policy.
 Unless otherwise defined in this Privacy Policy, terms used in this Privacy Policy have the same meanings as in our Terms and Conditions.</p>